 Some people get a head shot done thinking they will just post it to LinkedIn and that is it.
 But often you can use the photos for many other reasons.
 You can use it for a dating profile.
 You can use it to submit for a speaking event you just got.
 You can submit it along with that article you are getting published.
 You can put it on the business website.
 You can make it part of your email signature, and so on.

 We have all done it.
 We see someone’s photo and judge that person by it.
 That might be fine to the other person if it is your long-lost friend or family member.
 But if it is you being judged by a recruiter for a potential job, well, not so much.
 Do not be judged by the poor-quality photo of yourself when it comes to career opportunities.

 Yes, your photo used for your profile can be the sole reason someone does not want to meet you.
 This goes beyond just swipe left or right.
 This holds true for career-minded profiles too.

 You wrote that article.
 You got that speaking gig.
 You just got hired for your first managerial level job.
 Etc., etc. Usually one of the questions you will hear if you are fortunate enough for one of these to happen to you is, “so can I get a current headshot?”
-Studios like Headshots by The Light Committee know too well how many times, because of such a request, someone calls with “I need a headshot today.
+Studios like The Light Committee know too well how many times, because of such a request, someone calls with “I need a headshot today.
 Can you fit me in?”

 Getting one professionally made is the surest way of making you look your best.
 There is no comparison in quality to a smartphone when a photographer uses a commercial-grade full-frame camera and prime lenses, in concert with premium studio lighting, and then applies good quality post-production.